J0hn-B/gitops_workflow/readme.md

 `cd ~/gitops_workflow`

-Follow the terminal for instructions on how to access openfaas ui

-For terraform provider:
+For terraform helm provider:

 - `make terraform` to deploy

 - `make clean` to clean up

+For fluxV2 operator:

+- `make flux` to deploy

+- `make clean` to clean up

+Follow the terminal for instructions on how to access openfaas ui